CJ42/potato-tipper-contracts/audits/README.md

 | M6  | Cascading Failure Through Immutable External Contract Dependencies | ☑️ Acknowledged                      | LSP26 and the Potato token contract are not upgradable and cannot be changed.
 If these contracts have bugs or stop functioning, users can disconnect the `PotatoTipper` contract from their Universal Profile, remove the settings and remove the allowance of the PotatoTipper contract by interacting with the Potato token contract.                                                                                                      |
 | L1  | Zero Tip Amount Not Validated                                      | ✅ Fixed                             | Fixed in commit `92325a0`.                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | W1  | Missing bounds checking in PotatoLib assembly memory access        | ✅ Fixed                             | Fixed with the fix implemented for H1 and commit `14e88b7` that refactored the codebase with the new free functions in `PotatoTipperSettingsLib.sol`.                                                                                                                                                                                                                                                                                        |

+## Known issues

+Since the `PotatoTipper` contract relies on follow and unfollow notifications activities to attempt to track existing followers (so that they are not eligible for a tip), this is not a 100% reliable mechanism on-chain.
+It can lead to some odd behaviours in the contract logic, including the ability for a user that connected the `PotatoTipper` contract to their Universal Profile to perform the following:

+**1. Tipping Existing Followers Directly**

+A user could send a tip directly to any existing follower, by calling from their UP the `universalReceiverDelegate` function on the `PotatoTipper` contract, passing as arguments:

+- `sender`: the LSP26 Follower Registry address
+- `data`: an existing follower address
+- `typeId` the LSP26 Follow notification type ID

+**Impact:** Low.
+This is a _"self-harm"_ behaviour.
+The user would simply waste their own $POTATO tokens by tipping followers who were already following before it started to use the Potato Tipper.
+If the user wants to reward existing followers, a simple LSP7 `transferBatch` on the $POTATO token contract would achieve the same and would cost less gas for the user.

+**2. Pre-emptively Blocking Future Followers**

+A user could prevent any potential new follower from receiving a future, by calling directly from their UP the `universalReceiverDelegate` function on the `PotatoTipper` contract, passing as arguments:

+- `sender`: the LSP26 Follower Registry address
+- `data`: an address of another user that does not actually follow
+- `typeId`: the LSP26 Unfollow notification type ID

+**Impact**: Medium.
+This allows a user to block specific addresses from receiving a future tip.
+This is considered as acceptable for meme-coin powered on-chain experiment and an MVP contract.
+Users abusing this feature can be called out by the community at this stage.
+A future version of the contract may add better safeguards to make the contract more neutral and prevent this behaviour.

 # Slither outputs - `PotatoTipper.sol`